godalming123/binary-repository/readme.md

 - Zed tries to auto update itself
 - `npx` does not seem to recognise binaries installed with `npm install -g`
 - Lilipod only supports AMD64, but bento has no way of knowing this
-- Cursor only works on x86_64
+- Cursor only works on x86_64, and bento has no way of knowing this
+- Ghostty only works on x86_64, and bento has no way of knowing this

 # Missing packages